Customizing the dashboard (home page)

 Grid page

-1. In CMS, go to Contents, and expand the Dashboard page node, and then select the icon next to the Dashboard page node (note that the name of the node may be different in your configuration).
+1. In the backoffice, go to Content, and expand the Dashboard page node, and then select the icon next to the Dashboard page node (note that the name of the node may be different in your configuration).
 To embed the grid page into a layout block, select the icon next to the layout block node, in which you want to add it.
 The layout block must already be created at this point.
 If you create a grid page under the Dashboard page node, the grid will be on a separate page accessible from the menu under the Home menu item.

 2. In the Create pane, select Grid page.